XLearning-SCU/2025-NeurIPS-CRL/README.md

 You can refer to the corresponding folder for the part you are interested in.

-#### ❖ Few-shot Classification & Clustering
+#### ❖ Clustering & Few-shot Classification

-Directly use the conditional embedding to perform few-shot classification and clustering under multiple criteria.
+Directly use the conditional representation to perform clustering and few-shot classification under multiple criteria.

 <div align=center><img src="figures/classification.png" width = "65%"/></div>